Why are you changing your fees and charges?

 Vehicle certification was the area where regulatory failure occurred.
 Waka Kotahi has been working closely with certifiers and needs to continue to improve monitoring and auditing of this group.

-We are increasing fees and charges where we are not currently recovering the cost of providing a service or regulating a group.
+We are increasing fees and charges where we were not recovering the cost of providing a service or regulating a group.

 You can read more about why we need to change our fees and charges here: